 Girl in the Forest of Fear by Steph Grossman

-In her short story “Girl in the Forest of Fear,” Steph Grossman expertly mines the constraints of first-person perspective in order to show us its possibilities, creating a compelling and authentic voice that raises questions about perception and persuasion, reality and desire.
+In her short story “Girl in the Forest of Fear,” Steph Grossman expertly mines the constraints of third-person perspective in order to show us its possibilities, creating a compelling and authentic voice that raises questions about perception and persuasion, reality and desire.

 What exactly does it mean to be coming-of-age?
 And what exactly—what actions, epiphanies, and rites of passage—constitute the moments leading up to arrival?
 Grossman’s protagonist Lara and her friends explore this evolution with equal measures of longing, angst, and fear.
 Still largely restricted by the limitations of childhood, they engage in a constant testing of the waters around them, not simply learning through quiet observation but actively teaching themselves when they can push against these boundaries, and when the boundaries push back in turn.

 These boundaries arrive largely in the form of Lara’s unrequited obsession with one of her soccer coaches and the possibility that another coach—who is also the father of a friend—might have his own disturbing intentions.
 Limited to Lara’s point of view, readers are pulled along by a mounting sense of dread as she attempts to interpret the unsolicited touches and comments of this second coach, who takes both his own daughter and Lara to the literal Forest of Fear, a haunted corn maze full of false horrors that mirror the question the story initially raises: Is Lara imagining the inappropriate behavior?
 Or is it truly there?
 (See Grossman’s author’s note for more on this “exploration of the power of suggestion.”)